 Possibly the most ridiculous fight in all of Metroid history is the Spider Guardian.
-It’s not tough in a “this horrifying boss will crush you” kind of way — rather, it’s an intricate series of puzzles that require exact timing and execution.
-The Spider Guardian is just some kind of weird slug that hangs out in one of Metroid Prime 2’s “morph ball” mazes, areas accessible only by turning player character Samus into a small sphere and rolling around.
+It’s not tough in a “this horrifying boss will crush you” kind of way.
+It’s just some kind of weird slug that hangs out in one of Metroid Prime 2’s “morph ball” mazes, areas accessible only by turning player character Samus into a small sphere and rolling around.
 The whole idea is to plant bombs and activate switches to divert the Spider Guardian through the maze to damage it.
 The Spider Guardian fight turns a boss battle into an intricate puzzle that requires as much brains as it does quick reflexes, proving inspirational to countless future games.

-The High Dragon waits for Hawke and their party at the end of the Mine Massacre mission in Act 3 of the game; the beast has slain an entire mine’s worth of innocents and it’s up to you to make the place safe again.
+The High Dragon waits for Hawke and their party at the end of the Mine Massacre mission in Act 3 of Dragon Age II.
+The beast has slain an entire mine’s worth of innocents and it’s up to you to make the place safe again.
 The dragon isn’t alone, either; periodically during the fight it’ll summon its young to swarm you, taking potshots at you with its fire while you’re distracted.
 As one of the toughest fights in Bioware’s high fantasy series, this is a grueling, lengthy contest against a monster that wants nothing more than your blood.

-Picking just one boss from Catherine as the most difficult isn’t an easy task.
-They’re all mutated, humanesque figures whose murderous pursuit of you makes quickly, competently, and calmly solving puzzles a nightmare.
+All of the bosses in Catherine are mutated, humanesque figures whose murderous pursuit of Vincent makes quickly, competently, and calmly solving puzzles a nightmare.
 But Doom’s Bride is just downright terrifying, crawling after you, a monster in a wedding dress, wielding a bloody knife instead of a bouquet.
 The most difficult part of claiming your victory over Doom’s Bride is surviving the tornado she unleashes toward the end of the level, causing random blocks to fall off and insta-death for Vincent if he’s caught in one directly.
-Doom’s Bride is the epitome of the chase boss, an adrenaline-filled nightmare.
+Doom’s Bride is the epitome of the chase boss: an adrenaline-filled nightmare.

-The original Castlevania inspired a lot of fond memories, but actually replaying it will remind you how hard the game is.
+The original Castlevania inspires a lot of fond memories, but actually replaying it will remind you how hard the game is.
 Memorizing enemy patterns is a requirement.
 The controls are punishing to the imprecise (you can’t, for instance, change direction while jumping).
-And timing your whip hits, which means anticipating the slight delay before you hit, takes practice.
+And timing your whip hits, which means anticipating the slight delay before you make contact, takes practice.

 Artorias the Abysswalker is built up as a legend throughout the runtime of Dark Souls, and when you face off with him in the DLC named after him it almost lives up to the hype.
 He feels remarkably like fighting another player, behaving with a realistic and unpredictable set of rolls, dodges, and slashes.
 Except he’s much stronger than you are, and even with a broken arm he’s more than a match for most players.
 Fighting Artorias is a gripping, intense challenge, and you can see shades of his design in every good one-on-one fight in the Souls games (and their various imitators).

-Super Mario RPG: Legend of the Seven Stars (1996, Super Nintendo/Wii)
+Super Mario RPG: Legend of the Seven Stars (1996; SNES)

-In the official Castlevania cosmology, Death plays second fiddle to Dracula, despite being, you know, death.
+In the official Castlevania cosmology, Death (aka the Grim Reaper) plays second fiddle to Dracula, despite being, you know, death.
 In Castlevania III, it ends up working out, because Death is much harder to beat than Drac himself.
-As in the original Castlevania, Death faces off against you alongside a set of whirling, randomly moving scythes, which you’ll spend most of your time trying to avoid, at the cost of your actual task, which is, uh, killing Death.
-But unlike the original Castlevania, Death has a second form — a floating head that whirls around the room after you.
-It’s hard to imagine the disappointment you feel the first time you beat Death’s first form, only to realize that you now have to face round two with whatever pathetic HP you have left.
+As in the original Castlevania, Death sends a set of whirling, randomly moving scythes at you, which you’ll spend most of your time trying to avoid at the cost of your actual task, which is, uh, killing Death.
+But unlike in the original Castlevania, this time Death has a second form — a floating head that whirls around the room after you.
+It’s hard to overstate the disappointment you feel the first time you beat Death’s original form, only to realize that you now have to face round two with whatever pathetic HP you have left.

 Picture this: You’re exploring Tartarus, Persona 3’s many-floored dungeon, just minding your own business and fighting shadows.
 Something feels off, though.
 Chains are rattling.
 There’s a whisper: “It must be Death!”
 The Reaper appears randomly throughout Persona 3, ready to wipe out hours of dungeon-crawling progress in one battle.
 Until the later levels of the game, it’s a chilling experience, and one that makes you immediately search for a staircase or an exit.
 Sure, the Reaper becomes beatable around level 75 or so, but that’s not very reassuring when your party is level 20 and you’ve just turned the corner to find a dead end as the sound of chains gets ever closer.

-For the entirety of Sonic 2, there’s a safety net between you and failure, and that’s the rings you’ve collected.
+For the entirety of Sonic 2, there’s a safety net between you and failure: that’s the rings you’ve collected.
 If you got hit and had some rings in your possession, you’d lose them all, but you’d survive — hopefully with time to get a few back.
 Not so in the final act of Death Egg Zone, where Sonic faces off against Dr. Eggman for the final time, and there isn’t a single ring in sight.
-Not only did you have to learn and adapt to the most complex boss in the game, you had to do it without any rings to protect you — that is, if you even survived a first fight against your robot doppelgänger Mecha Sonic.
-Sonic 2 was about speed, but to challenge its players one last time, it forced them to slow down.
+Not only do you have to learn and adapt to the most complex boss in the game, you have to do it without any rings to protect you — that is, if you even survive the first fight against your robot doppelgänger Mecha Sonic.
+Sonic 2 is about speed, but to challenge its players one last time, it forces them to slow down.

-The much-maligned second Legend of Zelda game gets a lot of heat, but one thing it had going for it was a quintessential boss moment: Shadow Link.
-The boss fight pits players against a perfect copy of their character — one that copies your moves as quickly as you can rattle them off, and can almost perfectly match you blow for blow.
-Fighting a version of yourself that copied your every move was stupidly tough but extremely inventive.
+The much-maligned second Legend of Zelda game gets a lot of heat, but one thing it had going for it was a quintessential boss moment: Dark Link.
+The boss fight pits players against a perfect copy of their character — one that mirrors your moves as quickly as you can rattle them off, and can almost perfectly match you blow for blow.
+Fighting yourself was stupidly tough but extremely inventive.
 An evil shadow version of Link was so iconic, Nintendo reused the idea repeatedly in Zelda games, rolling it into the future iterations of the franchise.

-The debate about what was the hardest boss fight in Dark Souls is eternal, but Ornstein and Smough have a strong case.
-A Laurel-and-Hardy duo, Ornstein carried a huge spear while Smough waddled around with a massive hammer.
+The debate about the hardest boss fight in Dark Souls is eternal, but Ornstein and Smough have a strong case.
+A Laurel-and-Hardy duo, Ornstein carries a huge spear while Smough waddles around with a massive hammer.
 Ornstein can harry you from far away, and if Smough gets in close, his hammer swings hit hard and are difficult to dodge.
 And after you take down one, the other absorbs his partner’s soul and immediately gets much, much more difficult.